siobhanlgorman/favoureats/TESTING.md

 5. Click on edit beside a recipe in the list to view the recipe form, edit the content and click on 'Submit Recipe' to save changes
 6. Click on delete beside a recipe in the list to delete a recipe.

+Expected result 1: Full recipe detail page opens when view is clicked Expected result 2: Recipe is updated on website when edits are submitted.
+Expected result 3: Success message displays when updated recipe is submitted.
+Expected result 4: Confirm delete page displays when user clicks on delete Expected result 5: Success message displays when user successfully deletes recipe.

+Actual result 1: Full recipe detail page opens when view is clicked Actual result 2: Recipe is updated on website when edits are submitted.
+Actual result 3: Success message displays when updated recipe is submitted.
+Actual result 4: Confirm delete page displays when user clicks on delete Actual result 5: Success message displays when user successfully deletes recipe.

+Pass/Fail: Pass

 #### Epic: Create recipe list page to showcase content to users
 #### User Stories:
   * As a user I can view a list of recipes so that I can see what I would like to select if registered (must-have / complete)(#15)

+Testing Steps:
+1. Navigate to the website of [favoureats](https://favoureats.herokuapp.com/)
+2. Click on the 'recipes' link in the navigation menu or the 'view recipes' button at the bottom of the page
+3. Scroll down to view a summary list of recipes posted

+Expected result 1: User is redirected to Recipes page

+Actual result 1: User is redirected to Recipes page

+Pass/Fail: Pass

 #### Epic: Enable registered users to search through the recipes to enhance UX
 #### User Stories:
   * As a user I can search my own recipe posts by title and ingredient so that easily find a recipe (should-have / complete)(#23)

+Testing Steps:
+1. Navigate to the website of [favoureats](https://favoureats.herokuapp.com/)
+2. Login to the website
+3. Click on the 'myrecipes' link in the navigation menu
+4. Enter text in the search box and click the search icon
+5. Click the 'x' to clear the search and return to full list of recipes

+Expected result: List of recipes corresponding to search query is displayed or 'no recipes found' if there is no match

+Actual result: List of recipes corresponding to search query is displayed or 'no recipes found' if there is no match

+Pass/Fail: Pass

   * As a user I can search through the recipe list page by title and ingredient so that I can easily find a recipe (should-have / complete) (25)

+Testing Steps:
+1. Navigate to the website of [favoureats](https://favoureats.herokuapp.com/)
+2. Click on the 'recipes' link in the navigation menu
+3. Enter text in the search box and click the search icon
+4. Click the 'x' to clear the search and return to full list of recipes

+Expected result: List of recipes corresponding to search query is displayed or 'no recipes found' if there is no match

+Actual result: List of recipes corresponding to search query is displayed or 'no recipes found' if there is no match

+Pass/Fail: Pass

 #### Epic: Enable registered users to interact with recipe posts to enhance UX
 #### User Stories:
   * As a registered user I can click on a post in the recipe list so that I open the full recipe post (must-have / complete)(#20)

+Testing Steps:
+1. Navigate to the website of [favoureats](https://favoureats.herokuapp.com/)
+2. Login to the website
+3. Click on the 'recipes' link in the navigation menu
+4. Click on the title of a recipe
+5. Repeat test for user not logged in

+Expected result: User is redirected to full recipe detail page.
+User not logged in is directed to 'sign in' page.

+Actual result: User is redirected to full recipe detail page.
+User not logged in is directed to 'sign in' page.

+Pass/Fail: Pass

   * As a registered user I can favorite/unfavorite recipes so that I can interact with the site content (must-have / complete)(#11)

+Testing Steps:
+1. Navigate to the website of [favoureats](https://favoureats.herokuapp.com/)
+2. Login to the website
+3. Click on the 'recipes' link in the navigation menu
+4. Click on the title of a recipe
+5. Click on the star icon to toggle 'favourite' on and off

+Expected result 1: When user clicks on star, star becomes full colour to favourite and outline only if not favourite.
+Expected result 2: Number beside favourites star is updated

+Actual result 1: When user clicks on star, star becomes full colour to favourite and outline only if not favourite.
+Actual result 2: Number beside favourites star is updated

+Pass/Fail: Pass

   * As a logged-in user I can review a recipe so that I can interact with the site (must-have / complete)(#32)

+Testing Steps:
+1. Navigate to the website of [favoureats](https://favoureats.herokuapp.com/)
+2. Login to the website
+3. Click on the 'recipes' link in the navigation menu
+4. Click on the title of a recipe to open the full recipe detail page with review form
+5. Enter content in the review box and click 'submit'

+Expected result: Thankyou message displays thanking user for submitting a review.
+'Your review is pending approval'.
+Review appears as draft in admin panel list of reviews.

+Actual result: Thankyou message displays thanking user for submitting a review.
+'Your review is pending approval'.
+Review appears as draft in admin panel list of reviews.

+Pass/Fail: Pass

 ## Testing Features
 ## Code Validation